newsteelconstruction.com

 SSDA Awards

 Introduction By Roger Plank – Chairman of the Judging panel.
-This is my first year as chair of the judging panel and I am indebted to my fellow judges for …
+It has been my privilege to chair the judging panel for this year’s awards.
+I would like to …

 THIS MONTH'S MAGAZINE